neelkanthk/larapackboiler/README.md

 5. Run

     ```sh
-    $ php artisan vendor:publish to move the package's assets, views, migrations, seeds and config files to your application.
+    $ php artisan vendor:publish to move the package assets, views, migrations, seeds and config files to your application.
     ```

 6. That's it.
 You are ready to develop your package.

+7. The boilerplate code is well documented to help you in your development.